Dawn Staley's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Dawn Staley.

-In July 1991, Dawn Staley represented the United States at the World University Games in Sheffield, England.
-Team USA won the gold medal, and Staley averaged 4.9 points per game in the tournament.
+In July 1991, Dawn Staley represented the United States at the World University Games held in Sheffield, England, and won a gold medal, averaging 4.9 points per game.

 1992: Jones Cup Gold Medal

-In 1992, Dawn Staley competed with USA Basketball as a member of the Jones Cup Team in Taipei, winning the Gold medal.
+In 1992, Dawn Staley won a Gold medal with the USA Basketball as a member of the Jones Cup Team in Taipei.

 1994: World Championships and Athlete of the Year